 - Hiscox: Best for policy customization

 - Next Insurance: Best for self-employed small business owners

 - Thimble Insurance: Best for part-time or seasonal business owners

 - InsurePro: Best for on-demand or pay-per-day general liability insurance coverage

 CoverWallet is a digital business insurance broker.
 They work with several leading business insurance companies and are able to provide quotes from these companies.
 The benefit of working with a digital broker like CoverWallet is that you can compare several quotes of their partner companies in one place within minutes after providing your information once.
 This is probably the best way to compare online quotes without having to fill out several quote forms or talk to several agents.

 Another benefit of working with CoverWallet is to utilize their great digital dashboard where you can manage all of your business insurance policies in one place after buying a policy through them.
 Otherwise, you have to pay $99 a year to have access to their digital dashboard.
-The dashboard offers great feature such as downloading digital certificate of insurance at any time, renewing the policy, or filing claims.
+The dashboard offers great features such as downloading a digital certificate of insurance at any time, renewing the policy, or filing claims.